On a Fractional Stochastic Hodgkin-Huxley Model: Introduction

 and $G_{\textrm{Na}} :=\bar g_{\textrm{Na}} m^3h$ with

-All the parameters involving in the previous equations are defined at Section 2. \\ \\ In \cite{MS02}, Meunier and Segev proved that the behavior of $n$, $m$ and $h$ is partially random.
+All the parameters involving in the previous equations are defined at Section 2. \\ \\ There are many deterministic extensions of Hodgkin-Huxley's model.
+For instance, in \cite{MR81}, Miller and Rinzel extended the Hodgkin-Huxley model in order to take into account that the propagation speed of an impulse is influenced by previous activity.
+In Lee et al. \cite{LNK98}, the authors studied a Hodgkin-Huxley model with no external signal.
+In \cite{NS14}, Nagy and Sweilam studied a deterministic fractional Hodgkin-Huxley model in which the derivatives are replaced by fractional derivatives. \\ \\ In \cite{MS02}, Meunier and Segev proved that the behavior of $n$, $m$ and $h$ is partially random.
 In Saarinen et al. \cite{SLY08}, (\ref{equation_n_intro})-(\ref{equation_m_h_intro}) is perturbed by an additive Brownian noise.
-Unfortunately, in that case, the processes $n$, $m$ and $h$ are not $[0,1]$-valued as expected.
-In Cresson et al. \cite{CPS13}, in the sense of It\^o, (\ref{equation_n_intro})-(\ref{equation_m_h_intro}) is perturbed by a multiplicative noise driven by a Brownian motion, with a vector field satisfying the viability condition of Aubin and DaPrato \cite{AD90} for $K :=\mathbb R\times [0,1]^3$. \\ \\ In this paper, in the sense of rough paths, (\ref{equation_n_intro})-(\ref{equation_m_h_intro}) is perturbed by a multiplicative noise driven by a fractional Brownian motion, with a vector field satisfying the viability condition of Coutin and Marie \cite{CM16} for $K$.
-A motivation for that extension of the Hodgkin-Huxley model is to control the regularity of the paths of $(V,n,m,h)$ via the Hurst parameter of the driving signal, without losing the viability of $(V,n,m,h)$ in $K$.
-As suggested at Subsection 3.2, it should be interesting in clinical applications because in some types of neuropathies, there is a decrease over time of the regularity of the shape of the membrane potential of damaged nerve fibers (see Tasaki \cite{TASAKI56}). \\ \\ In mathematical finance, the semimartingale property of the prices process is crucial in order to ensure the existence and the uniqueness of the risk-neutral probability measure.
+Unfortunately, in this case, the processes $n$, $m$ and $h$ are not $[0,1]$-valued as expected.
+In Cresson et al. \cite{CPS13}, in the sense of It\^o, (\ref{equation_n_intro})-(\ref{equation_m_h_intro}) is perturbed by a multiplicative noise driven by a Brownian motion with a vector field satisfying the viability condition of Aubin and DaPrato \cite{AD90} for $K :=\mathbb R\times [0,1]^3$. \\ \\ In this paper, in the sense of rough paths, (\ref{equation_n_intro})-(\ref{equation_m_h_intro}) is perturbed by a multiplicative noise driven by a fractional Brownian motion with a vector field satisfying the viability condition of Coutin and Marie \cite{CM16} for $K$.
+A motivation for this extension of the Hodgkin-Huxley model is to control the regularity of the paths of $(V,n,m,h)$ via the Hurst parameter of the driving signal without losing the viability of $(V,n,m,h)$ in $K$.
+As suggested in Subsection 3.2, it should be interesting in applications because in some types of neuropathies there is a decrease over time of the regularity of the shape of the membrane potential of damaged nerve fibers (see Tasaki \cite{TASAKI56}). \\ \\ In mathematical finance, the semimartingale property of the prices process is crucial in order to ensure the existence and the uniqueness of the risk-neutral probability measure.
 The It\^o stochastic calculus is then tailor-made to model prices in finance.
-That kind of condition isn't required in biological models, for instance in neurological ones.
-So, the pathwise stochastic calculus can be used to model dynamical systems in biology, and the fractional stochastic extension of the Hodgkin-Huxley model studied in this paper is an example.
+This kind of condition isn't required in biological models.
+So, the pathwise stochastic calculus can be used to model dynamical systems in biology and the fractional stochastic extension of the Hodgkin-Huxley model studied in this paper is an example.
 For an application of the pathwise stochastic calculus in pharmacokinetics, see Marie \cite{MARIE15_PKPD}.
-As explained at Subsection 3.2, a motivation of the pathwise approach is to control the regularity of the paths of the model via the Hurst parameter of the driving signal. \\ \\ Section 2 is a survey on the deterministic Hodgkin-Huxley neuron model, and provides an appropriate formulation for the stochastic generalization introduced at Section 3.
+As explained in Subsection 3.2, a motivation of the pathwise approach is to control the regularity of the paths of the model via the Hurst parameter of the driving signal. \\ \\ Section 2 is a survey on the deterministic Hodgkin-Huxley neuron model and provides an appropriate formulation for the stochastic generalization introduced in Section 3.
 Section 3 deals with the existence, uniqueness and viability of the solution to the fractional stochastic Hodgkin-Huxley neuron model, but also with numerical simulations and an application to the modeling of the membrane potential of nerve fibers damaged by a neuropathy.
 Section 4 presents some perspectives and possible applications of the model.
-Finally, after a brief survey on the fractional Brownian motion and the pathwise stochastic calculus, the viability theorem used in this papier is proved at Appendix A.
+Finally, after a brief survey on the fractional Brownian motion and the pathwise stochastic calculus, the viability theorem used in this papier is proved in Appendix A.